 If you will be starting a course at Essex and will need a CAS, here’s some useful information for you.

-The University can only issue a CAS where we are confident that you meet the requirements set out in the Student and Child Student Guidance and the relevant Immigration Rules, so we will need to ask you some questions as part of the process to make sure you’re eligible for our Student Visa sponsorship.
+The University can only issue a CAS where we are confident that you meet the requirements set out in the Student and Child Student Guidance and the relevant Immigration Rules, so we will need to ask you some questions as part of the process to make sure you’re eligible for our sponsorship for immigration purposes.

 These necessary checks mean that we are unable to issue your CAS statement immediately once you have paid your deposit (where a deposit is required) or had your place at Essex confirmed.
 However, we will always work hard to issue your CAS statement as quickly as possible.